What is API?

 Adding the API Block

-- Locate the API Block in Bot Builder: In the bot builder, find the API Block from the available options and drag it into your flow.
+- Locate the API Block in Recipe Builder: In the recipe builder, find the API Block from the available options and drag it into your flow.

-- Position in Flow: Place the block where you want the API interaction to occur within your chatbot’s journey.
+- Position in Flow: Place the block where you want the API interaction to occur within your AI Agent’s journey.

 Configuring the API Request